oci-labs/carma-api/sections/parameters.md

 returned array to ensure that it does not attempt to access elements beyond the end of the list.

-#### search
+#### query

-The `search` parameter is used to provide search parameters for returning data lists from the server.
-These parameters are defined as:

-        '??? - ???'
+When a search URI is used, the `query` parameter is used to specify the criteria for the search.
+The value of this parameter corresponds to the 'WHERE' clause of an SQL 'SELECT' statement.